 Depending on the prescription drug and usage, detoxification may be needed as part of treatment.
 Withdrawal can be dangerous and should be done under a doctor's care.

 - Opioid withdrawal.
 Opioid tapering involves gradually decreasing the dose of medication until it's no longer used.
-Other medications — such as clonidine (Catapres), a drug mainly used for high blood pressure — can be used to help manage opioid withdrawal symptoms during this process.
+Other medications — such as clonidine (Catapres), a drug mainly used for high blood pressure — can help manage opioid withdrawal symptoms.
 Buprenorphine, buprenorphine with naloxone (Suboxone) or methadone may be used by doctors under specific, legally regulated and monitored conditions to ease symptoms of withdrawal from opioid painkillers.
 Drugs given by injection once a month by a health care provider may help people stay off opioids during their recovery.
 Examples include Vivitrol, a preparation of the drug naltrexone, or Sublocade, a preparation of the drug buprenorphine.

-- Withdrawal from anti-anxiety medications.
+- Withdrawal from anti-anxiety medications and sedatives.
 If you've used prescription sedatives or anti-anxiety drugs for a long time, it may take weeks to slowly taper off them.
 Because of withdrawal symptoms, it can take that long for your body to adjust to low doses of the medication and then get used to taking none at all.
-You may need other types of medication to stabilize your mood, manage the final phases of tapering or help with anxiety, and you'll need to work closely with your doctor.
+You may need other types of medication to stabilize your mood, manage the final phases of tapering or help with anxiety.
+You'll need to work closely with your doctor.

 - Stimulant withdrawal.
-There are no approved drugs used for treating stimulant withdrawal.
-Treatment typically focuses on tapering off the medication and relieving withdrawal symptoms — such as sleep, appetite and mood disturbances.
+There are no FDA-approved drugs used for treating stimulant withdrawal.
+Treatment typically focuses on tapering off the medication and relieving withdrawal symptoms — such as sleep problems, tiredness and depression.